As a digital marketer, you spend hours fine-tuning email components — tweaking the creative, agonizing over subject lines, and deliberating send time.

 Flexible reporting.
 Opt for a solution that allows you to decide how value is attributed to email campaigns, and over what interval.

 Unified data.
 To get a full picture of how your multi-channel marketing efforts are performing, you need to be able to easily view email metrics in the same place as on-site marketing initiatives such as product recommendations.

-There’s no one-size-fits-all way to measure marketing attribution.
+There's no one-size-fits-all way to measure email marketing and revenue attribution.
 However, by supplementing traditional click-based metrics with a broader view of how customers interact with your emails, you will reduce the risk of under-valuing your email marketing efforts.